Divestment from Policing and Investment in Building Safer, Liberatory Communities

 This semester we also ask ourselves, as we work to divest from criminalization, what do we need to build instead?
 As we do so, we also explore how people and institutions beyond cops, courts, and prisons engage in and collaborate with criminalization, and how to expand our analysis and actions to interrupt criminalization in the context of care — whether its abortion care, trans health care, or substituting coercive medical interventions for more overtly carceral responses.

-Check out our Building Coordinated Crisis Response Report and Mapping Community Ecosystems of Collective Care Toolkit to support your efforts to map what already exists in your community, identify gaps and places where additional investments would help build out your ecosystem!
+Check out our recent Building Coordinated Crisis Response Report and Mapping Community Ecosystems of Collective Care Toolkit to support your efforts to map what already exists in your community, and to identify gaps and places where additional investments would help build out your ecosystem!

 READ: